 The Reserve Bank maintains the register of insurers who are licensed to carry on insurance business in New Zealand.

 After you're licensed as an insurer

-All insurers are also registered on the Financial Service Providers Register (FSPR) and must file an annual confirmation and pay the associated fee.
-At the same time you pay a levy to the Financial Markets Authority (FMA).
-The amount you pay depends on your annual gross revenue from premiums (GPR).
+All insurers are required to be registered on the Financial Service Providers Register (FSPR) and must file an annual confirmation, and pay the associated fee and levies.
+The amount of levy you pay as a licensed Insurer depends on your annual gross premium revenue (GPR).

 As a licensed insurer, the FMA levies you pay come under Class 3 of the Financial Markets Authority (Levies) Amendment Regulations 2017.